Nationally Certified Level I Trauma Center

 If you are a health care provider and wish to transfer a patient to Nebraska Medicine:

-- Days and Hours: 7 days a week, 24 hours a day
+- Patient transfers are available seven days a week, 24 hours a day

 Have a friend or family member being treated at Nebraska Medicine trauma center?
 This section has everything you need to know before you visit.